 It’s been said by many a chef that “Butter is the secret ingredient that makes dishes delicious!” and the same goes for baking.

 Most bakers agree, UNSALTED butter is best, so you can control the level of salt in your cakes, cookies and other baked goods.
 AND unsalted butter will not mask other flavours that you want to bring out in your baking.

 Making your own butter is very rewarding—AND it’s GREAT exercise!
-It’s so simple, yet tastes amazing . . . and it will really impress your friends when you say, “I churned out this batch of homemade butter for you.”
+It’s so simple, yet tastes amazing . . . and it will really impress your friends when you say, “I churned out this batch of homemade b for you.”

 Get the kids in on it too!
 It’s a great learning experience and lets them appreciate food and feel they contributed to the family meal.